 This is where BookSirens comes into the picture.
 They will assist you in developing your story based on unbiased reviews from book readers.

-In that way, you benefit from the honest views from your target readers to improve your work.
+In that way, you benefit from the honest views of your target readers to improve your work.

 You could also make use of BookSirens as your partner to help your work perform well on the Kindle platform.